 The constant development of built-in network access control solutions, such as Microsoft NAP, have created a lot of confusion about the functions, features and implementation options available to organizations.
+Much of the information floating around is outdated and therefore incorrect.
+Let's have a quick overview of the current state and future roadmap of Microsoft NAP and answer a few questions, such as: Is NAP easy to implement?
+How does it compare to other NAC solutions?
+What options are available for non-Microsoft devices?

 MICROSOFT NAP SUPPORTS LINUX, MAC